 Qapital: IFTTT for Your Personal Finances

-Maybe you’ve heard of services like Chime, which automatically “round up” your transactions.
+Maybe you’ve heard of apps like Chime®, which automatically “round up” your transactions.
 These services are sort of like a virtual change jar.
 When you spend $1.89, they’ll transfer $0.11 to a savings account.
-This is really helpful, since you can quickly save a lot of money (that you’d never otherwise miss) with your change.
+This is really helpful since you can quickly save a lot of money (that you’d never otherwise miss) with your change.

 Qapital takes that type of savings to a whole new level by letting you set your own savings parameters within its brand new checking account and savings accounts.

 Basically, you can create your own IFTTT rules for savings.
 It’s a really cool concept that could play out really well for savers trying to get a leg up, and you can dedicate your money to specific rules.

 As I noted above, Qapital lets you set your own savings rules.
 So you could use the standard round up to the nearest dollar rule, or you could check out some of its suggested rules, which include:

 - $2 Round Up: Instead of rounding up to the nearest dollar, save a little more by rounding up to the nearest $2.
 So if you spend $2.50, you’ll actually save $1.50 instead of just $0.50.
 It’s a more powerful savings tool than a dollar round-up, but you still won’t be likely to miss the extra buck.

 - Automatic Savings: You can have Qapital automatically transfer a set amount of money to a set goal on a certain day of the week or month.